Shubhamx18/linux-for-devops/Day-3/03-linux-navigation-commands.md

 ---

 ## 🌍 `cd /` — Go to Root Directory
-Moves to the top-most directory.
+Moves to the top-level directory.

 ```bash
 cd /